-We can say whatever we want about stuff like Fast Detect, or (especially myself) about Prospekt, but to be honest, Prospekt was only subjectively bad because of Rich’s decision of including Adrian Shephard as the protagonists, and not doing anything interesting about it, despite 20 years worth of lore to explore with it.
-Now I kind of appreciate that decision, because seeing these 20 years of Half-Life universe ruined so much in HDTF I wish it restricted itself to Black Mesa Incident and the Half-Life 2 events.
+We can say whatever we want about stuff like Fast Detect, or (especially myself) about Prospekt, but to be honest, Prospekt was only subjectively bad in my opinion because of it's restrictive setting.
+Now I kind of appreciate Richs' decision, because seeing 20 years of Half-Life universe ruined so much in HDTF I wish it restricted itself to Black Mesa Incident and the Half-Life 2 events.

 The game isn't any kind of work of love, there is no heart put into it.
 It's just a cheap and lazy attempt at earning profit off of a content-starved community.